unforced/concrete/.concrete/README.md

 - Project progress is tracked and visible
 - Development follows a structured, milestone-based approach

+### Web Interface Vision

+The next phase of Concrete involves creating a web interface with a chatbot that helps users develop their project vision and generate appropriate .concrete structures.
+Key components include:

+1. **Conversational AI Interface**: A chatbot that guides users through vision refinement with optional voice capabilities
+2. **Visualization Tools**: Mind-mapping and real-time preview of the .concrete structure being built
+3. **Multi-modal Input**: Support for sketches, file uploads, and template customization
+4. **Export & Integration**: One-click export and direct integration with development environments
+5. **Collaborative Features**: Shared sessions and version history for team-based development

+This web interface will make Concrete more accessible to users who prefer a guided approach to project setup and ideation.

 ## Project Structure

 ### Concrete System Structure